 “We all fell to the ground, and I heard a voice saying to me in Aramaic, ‘Saul, Saul, why do you persecute me?
 It is hard for you to kick against the goads.’”
 Acts 26:14

 That’s why Mel Gibson made the movie The Passion of The Christ in that dialect.
 In turn, the Jews became furious – still on a vendetta against him – because Mel made them look ridiculous, especially as they wanted to be seen as “kinsmen” of Jesus, which they’re absolutely not.
-See Are Jews the Israelites of
+See Are Jews the Israelites of the Bible?

 Further, as Jewish land thieves disembarked in Palestine in the 1940s to seize Palestinian lands and homes that Zionist terrorist groups – such as the Irgun, the Stern gang, and Haganah – had stolen in order to turn the country into Israel, they adopted Hebrew names to complete their “Hebraization” process – not unlike what they did when they scattered throughout Europe and America and assumed European surnames.
 See Israel: Land of Impostors

 “We all went ‘native’,” admits Uri Avnery, Israeli political commentator.
 “On reaching the age of 18, we all exchanged our Jewish names for Hebrew Names.
 (That’s how Uri Avnery came into being.)
 We started to think of ourselves as a new nation, with a new “soul”, connected to Judaism, sure, but mainly historically.”

 2) Are all people in countries where English is spoken of English descent?
 No. Were all Catholics, who celebrated mass in Latin, Romans?
 No.